baditaflorin/RealtimeSTT/example_castle/readme.md

 ### macOS Microphone Permissions
 On macOS, you'll need to grant microphone permissions to Terminal or your Python IDE when first running the transcription.

+### SSL/HTTPS Security
+The system now runs with SSL/HTTPS encryption for secure communications.
+Self-signed certificates are included for immediate use.

 ## 📋 **System Requirements**

 ### Central Hub Machine